 Now it’s all a matter of inputting your data within the blanks to the left.
 You can then customize the basic look, colors, and type of your graph within the options.
 As shown in the photo below, there are two tabs, and they’re fairly straightforward.

 The content tab is where you input your information, while the design tab is where your options for personalization are available.
 Fiddle with these as needed, and when you’re done, sign in to download your image.
 If you don’t have an Adobe account, you also have the option of screenshotting it instead.

 What If I Want To Make Charts From Scratch?

 Designers at heart who want to build their graphs from the ground up have many options at their fingertips, some of the most common being the Adobe Suite, Microsoft Excel, Corel Draw, or GIMP.
+Excel charts are the most basic way to visualise data.
 The one we recommend the most out of that list is GIMP because it’s completely free.
 Those who want to learn how to use it can use this guide.